Izabela2001/Fitensso-backed/README.md

 This repository contains the backend code for a Fitnesso Management System.
 The system allows for managing fitness classes, reservations, users, and employees.

+The frontend application for this Fitness Management System is located in a separate repository. -> https://github.com/olapp1/Fitnesso-frontend

 **Technologies Used**

 * Java